Long Acting Reversible Contraceptives (LARCs)

 - thickening of the mucus at the neck of the uterus (the cervix).
 As a result, the sperm can’t swim through.

-It lasts for up to 3 years before you need to have it removed/replaced.
-It is also over 99% effective.
 The implant has many benefits.
 It is breastfeeding-safe meaning you can breastfeed when you have it in.
 It also doesn’t interrupt sex and can reduce painful periods.

 The Injection